mireiaacss/study_bingo/README.md

 This project is an interactive terminal-based game, so it must be executed in a way that allows Docker to attach a keyboard/TTY to the container.

 1. Download the "Docker" folder of the repository.
-2. Ensure both Dockerfile and docker-compose.yml are in the same folder.
+2. Ensure both Dockerfile and docker-compose.yml are in the same folder and your current path is this same folder.
 3. You can verify that Docker and Docker Compose are available:
   ```bash
 docker --version